Transport in Senegal

-This article describes the system of transport in Senegal, both public and private.This system comprises roads (both paved and unpaved), rail transport, water transport, and air transportation.
+Senegal is a coastal country where maritime transport is possible.
+Also a developing country, its infrastructure is growing and is covered by air, rail road and water.

 Roads

 The system of roads in Senegal is extensive by West African standards, with paved roads reaching each corner of the country and all major towns.

 International highways

 Dakar is the endpoint of three routes in the Trans-African Highway network.
 These are as follows: